addaleax/node/doc/api/util.md

 If `original` is declared as an `async function`, `original` itself is returned.

+If `original` calls its callback argument with more than 2 parameters, a Promise for an Array of those parameters is returned instead.

 ### Custom promisified functions

 Using the `util.promisify.custom` symbol one can override the return value of